edubu/edubu/README.md

-University of Michigan Computer Engineering student with an interest in algorithmic robotics.
+University of Michigan Computer Engineering student with an interest in many things including algorithmic robotics, embedded systems, and AI.

 Contact:
 - Email: edubu@umich.edu